pulumi/docs/content/resources/platform-engineering-with-azure-pulumi/index.md

     # Description of the webinar.
     description: |
+        Platform engineering has become crucial for organizations with 50 or more engineers.
+As an extension of DevOps at scale, effective platform engineering empowers developers and development teams to utilize self-service capabilities.

-        It’s now easier than ever for platform engineering teams to help their organizations move faster with Pulumi Infrastructure as Code and Microsoft Azure.
-In this session, we’ll teach you how to use Azure Deployment Environments to share click-to-deploy templates with your development teams.
-This session includes hands-on labs that will help you to create cloud resources that meet your requirements and share these capabilities across your organization
+In this session, you learn how to use Azure Deployment Environments to share click-to-deploy templates with your development teams.
+This session includes hands-on labs to help you create cloud resources that meet your requirements and share these capabilities across your organization.

     learn:
         - Infrastructure as Code concepts for C# developers